OctopusDeploy/docs/docs/reference/octopus---tentacle-communication/troubleshooting-schannel-and-tls.md

 - Octopus Server and Tentacle 3.1 or newer enable the newer TLS protocols and will use TLS 1.2 by default (with the updated dependency on .NET Framework 4.5).

-### Solution: Ensure Schannel is configured consistently on both servers
+### Solution: Ensure Schannel is configured consistently on both servers {#TroubleshootingSchannelandTLS-Solution:EnsureSchannelisconfiguredconsistentlyonbothservers}

 You can use a tool like [IISCrypto](https://www.nartac.com/Products/IISCrypto) to confirm and repair the configuration of Schannel on both servers.
 A mismatch in the enabled protocols, ciphers, hashes or key exchanges on either end can break Tentacle communications.